Join experts in industry and academia working to sustainably manufacture the complex and diverse molecules needed by modern society.

 Projects

-Projects are being co-developed by industry and academic partners with a focus on multidisciplinary team-science that delivers solutions to real-world challenges in one of four focus areas:
+Projects have been being co-developed by industry and academic partners with a focus on multidisciplinary team-science that delivers solutions to real-world challenges in one of four focus areas:

 - Design and discovery of new enzyme chemistry